biothings/myvariant.info/docs/doc/variant_query_service.rst

 sort
 """"
     Optional, the comma-separated fields to sort on.
 Prefix with "-" for descending order, otherwise in ascending order.
-Default: sort by matching scores in decending order.
+Default: sort by matching scores in descending order.

 facets
 """"""